-Sunglasses eliminate solar ultraviolet radiation (UVR), in particular the more-damaging UVB radiation.
+Good quality sunglasses eliminate solar ultraviolet radiation (UVR), in particular the more damaging UVB radiation.
 UV rays from sunlight can damage the retina and the lens of the eye.
-Too much exposure is linked to conditions like cataracts and age-related macular degeneration.
+Long term exposure is linked to conditions like cataracts and macular degeneration.

-As the eye cannot see UVR, good quality sunglasses have an important function in blocking UVR.
+As the eye cannot see UVR, sunglasses have an important function in blocking UVR.
 Wearing cheap sunglasses with no UV filters poses an even greater danger than wearing none at all because the pupils will dilate allowing more harmful rays into the eye.
-Good quality sunglasses will filter out both UVA (a good way of looking at the 'A' is for ageing) and UVB (a good way of looking at the 'B' is for burning).
-The latter is responsible for causing sunburn and can damage eye tissue with prolonged and unprotected exposure.
+Good quality sunglasses filter out both UVA and UVB rays, the latter responsible for causing sunburn and eye tissue damage with prolonged, unprotected exposure.

 Sunglasses for children

 What does polarisation mean?

 Light is made of particles called photons, which travel through the atmosphere like a wave, zig-zagging back and forth on their way to your eye.
 Natural, unpolarised light consists of photons bouncing in many directions at once.
 But as soon as they strike a surface like a road or water they begin vibrating in one direction, usually horizontally.
 This is called polarised light and it’s this harsh concentrated light – glare – that make it difficult to see and uncomfortable for your eyes.

 The polarising filters used in polarised sunglasses absorb these horizontally-vibrating waves that reflect off a surface.
 That means that only vertically-vibrating waves get through the filter and reach your eye.
 This greatly reduces the intensity of reflective glare.